【得する人】ウール?ポリエステル?素材から学ぶ靴下の違い

 wool

-Wool is a "breathing fiber" famous for its high performance.
-It has a temperature regulating function, absorbing and releasing moisture according to the humidity of the outside air to provide comfort .
-Because wool has high heat retention, it is often thought to be only for winter clothing, but it is actually suitable for summer .
-Wool is also characterized by its sweat releasing ability and low thermal conductivity, so it is difficult to transmit not only cold but also heat .
-Although it has many attractive features, it also has disadvantages such as being vulnerable to damage from friction and washing in water and being prone to shrinkage .
+Wool is often thought of as being only for winter clothing because of its high heat retention, but it is actually more suitable for summer .
+Wool is also characterized by its sweat-wicking and low thermal conductivity, so it is not only not cold but also heat (heat) resistant .
+Although it has many attractive features, it also has the disadvantages of being vulnerable to damage caused by friction and washing in water, and being prone to shrinkage .

 Elasticity